 MHEV (Mild Hybrids) are the teletubbies of hybrids—barely deserving the hybrid label.
 Some rare models are decent, but many are prone to failure and very expensive to maintain.
 REX is the only sustainable hybrid, sometimes even better than EVs.
 The list of true REX systems is very short:

-Hybrids are not sustainable and will never be sustainable as long as they are designed with small batteries that are overloaded, and with ICE engine as the primary drive.
+In our view, current hybrid designs with small, overworked batteries and a primary ICE engine are not truly sustainable.
 We have 7 severe cases: a Mercedes w205 with a burnt and cooked battery, a boiled VW GTE, 2 Kias with burnt and cooked batteries, a Porsche Panamera with a burnt and cooked battery, and 3 Toyota Priuses with burnt and cooked batteries.
-You are very brave, gentlemen, to drive either a new diesel or a hybrid in general.
-Besides being unreliable with very expensive failures, the savings are placebo and maintenance costs at 150k km can cost up to €20,000.
+Choosing to drive a new diesel or a hybrid carries significant risks and costs, Besides being unreliable with very expensive failures, the savings are placebo and maintenance costs at 150k km can cost up to €20,000.
 A 2017 Kia Optima Plugin with only 160k km came in with a battery failure, hoping it was just a few cells, we called the owner in for diagnostics and repair.
 After disassembly and measurement, we found all cells to be inflated, cooked, and totally degraded.
 The system is air-cooled.
-The owner stated that the battery failure had started earlier while the vehicle was still under warranty, but the service center likely just erased the error after diagnosis and declared “everything is fine”.
+According to the owner, the issue may have been simply reset during previous warranty service visits, giving a false impression that ‘everything is fine’ without actually fixing the problem.
 However, it is not fine, and on the third vehicle, by deceiving the owner, they erase the error via OBD to turn off the malfunction light and temporarily “solve the problem”.
-Classic KMAG warranty rape on a battery that should be subject to an automatic global recall as the swelling of cells is a “safety risk” and could potentially cause a fire if a cell breaches the battery case.
+Potential KMAG warranty abuse according the owner on a battery that should be subject to an automatic global recall as the swelling of cells is a “safety risk” and could potentially cause a fire if a cell breaches the battery case.
 A new battery costs about €17,000 to replace for a 9kWh battery.
 The cells are LG Chem, non-standard dimensions 17x24x0.6 with a capacity of 27Ah.
-The internal resistance of the cells is about 4mOhm (2 is actually for trash).
+The internal resistance of the cells is about 4mOhm (2 is actually for recycling).
 Since it’s not just a couple of defective cells but the entire battery pack, repair is not possible.
 It’s not possible in that quantity because there are no new cells to replace it.
-The vehicle is theoretically trash at 160k km.
-Now you might wonder why?
-Because your mainstream media misinformed you with paid propaganda that EVs are bad, while hybrids and diesel are good.
+At ~160,000 km, the vehicle in this case was beyond economical repair (effectively a total loss).
+Now you might wonder why? because much of the mainstream media coverage has portrayed EVs negatively while painting hybrids and diesels in a better light.
 Every day social media is full of the same propaganda and demonizing headlines against EVs.
-In practice, it’s quite different, only the Nissan Leaf has an irreparable battery, while every hybrid is a pile of expensive trash at 200k.
+In practice, it’s quite different, only the Nissan Leaf has an irreparable battery, while every hybrid is a pile of expensive problem at 200k.
 The only hybrid that would theoretically be sustainable is with at least a 40-50kWh battery, primary electric drive, and a generator that recharges, like the BMW REX system, everything else is just costing you more, not saving you money.

 The battery system is worn out, with 1-2 cells completely damaged.
 The only reliable solution in such cases is to replace all modules, ensuring the next 100,000 km before a new cell replacement is required.
 However, this is only possible if the BMW dealer does not permanently deactivate the battery system using the EOS tool.